-Robert B. Hopkins practices in the area of litigation with a concentration on transportation, products liability and commercial litigation both domestically and internationally.
+Robert B. Hopkins is chair of the firm's Baltimore office.
+He practices in the area of litigation with a concentration on transportation, products liability and commercial litigation both domestically and internationally.
 Mr. Hopkins also has represented clients in administrative proceedings before various federal agencies, including the Consumer Product Safety Commission, Coast Guard, the National Transportation Safety Board and the Department of Homeland Security.
 Mr. Hopkins has also counseled clients in large scale product recalls and reporting obligations under the laws enforced by the Consumer Product Safety Commission, and is one of only a handful of attorneys who has actually tried a case in federal court against the CPSC.

 Mr. Hopkins is a 1988 graduate of the University of Maryland School of Law and a graduate of Trinity College.

 Areas of Practice

 - CPSIA Compliance Programs.
 Assisted a range of companies (including major clothing and equipment manufacturers, importers and distributors) in setting up compliance programs dealing with the Consumer Product Safety Improvement Act of 2008 (the "CPSIA"), which made dramatic changes to the laws enforced by the CPSC.

 - CPSC Reporting.
 Represented a range of companies that are required to make mandatory reports to the CPSC as to defective products that could create substantial product hazards.